Polylux

 So what?

-To be honest, everything we did so far would have been just as easy without using polylux at all.
+To be honest, everything we did so far would have been just as easy without using Polylux at all.
 So why should you care about it?

 Consider the following situation: You have a slide where parts of the content appear or disappear, or the colour of some text changes, or some other small-sized change.
 Would you like to duplicate the whole slide just so to create this affect?
 And then maintain multiple copies of the same content, making sure never to forget updating all copies when your content evolves?
-Of course you wouldn't and, gladly, polylux can handle this for you.
+Of course you wouldn't and, gladly, Polylux can handle this for you.

 This kind of feature is called dynamic content or overlays (loosely speaking, you might also say animations but that might be a bit of a stretch, nothing actually "moves" on PDF pages).

-So how does that work in polylux?
+So how does that work in Polylux?
 As a quick example, let's add a little quiz to our slides:

 == A quiz